Arts Access Grant

 - NYC public school district, public, private or parochial schools, including public colleges or universities.

-- LLCs, private entities, and New York City agencies, even with the use of a fiscal conduit/sponsor organization that is a 501(c)3.
+- For-profit organizations (such as corporations, limited liability companies, etc.) or New York City agencies, even with the use of a fiscal conduit/sponsor organization that is a 501(c)3.

 *Public components may be held in-person, virtually, or combination of both.
 All presentations and events taking place virtually must include some type of live component (i.e. an artist talk, Q&A, listening, or viewing event) and must be targeted towards local Queens audiences or participants.
 Uploaded videos/media or online galleries alone are not sufficient.
 Applicants proposing virtual public components still must be based in Queens.